Framed Picasso painting on a wall of exhibition posters at the Picasso Museum.

 What to expect

-• Extensive Picasso collection: View paintings, sculptures, drawings, and ceramics that trace Picasso’s artistic evolution, from early sketches to late masterpieces.
+• Extensive Picasso Collection: Experience a wide array of paintings, sculptures, drawings, and ceramics that illustrate Picasso’s journey from early sketches to late masterpieces.

-• Diverse exhibits: Explore 22 galleries featuring over 5,000 works, including personal archives and rare pieces not found elsewhere.
+• Diverse Exhibits: Explore 22 galleries filled with over 5,000 works.
+This includes personal archives and rare pieces that are exclusive to this museum.

 Picasso Museum exterior in Paris with garden and blue sky.